akemin-dayo/KarenPrefs/README.md

 ## The various components of KarenPrefs

+### IMPORTANT NOTE — PLEASE READ

+For features that list the warning "**Requires KarenPrefs version [VERSION_HERE] or higher**", _please_ make sure to include `Depends: net.angelxwind.karenprefs (>= VERSION_HERE)` in your `control` file, or else a subset of your users on outdated KarenPrefs versions will experience preference pane crashes due to missing symbols!

+---

 ### KarenPrefsListController
 #### Tested to work on iOS 14, 13, 12, 11, 10, 9, 8, 7, 6, and 5.